rasa/out-of-one-many/README.md

 /dev/sdg1 /mnt/sdg xfs rw,noatime
 </pre>

-ooom will partition, format, and copy the following directories on `/dev/sda`:
+Ooom will partition, and format the new disks (sdb-sdg), and then copy the following directories:

 <pre>
 /home      to /dev/sdc1
 /usr/local to /dev/sdd1 (formatted as ext2)
 /var       to /dev/sde1
-/tmp       to /dev/sdf1
+/tmp       to /dev/sdf1 (/tmp is created on /dev/sdf1, but the contents are not copied)
 </pre>

-It will also create a swapspace on `dev/sdb`.
+Ooom will also create swapspace and mount it on `dev/sdb`.

-Additionally, it will partition `/dev/sdg`, and format `dev/sdg1` as `xfs`, and mount it at `/mnt/sdg` (creating it, if it doesn't exist).
+Additionally, it will partition `/dev/sdg`, and format `/dev/sdg1` as `xfs`, and mount it at `/mnt/sdg` (creating the directory, if it does not exist).

-Lastly, it will delete the original directories, that were mounted on `/dev/sda`, and zero the free space recovered.
+Lastly, it will reboot the system, and for each directory that mounts successfully on the new partition, it will delete the original directory, and zero the free space recovered on the partition that `/` is mounted on.
+Finally, it will shutdown (power off) the system.

 ## Usage